 3. Keep the sink full of soapy water to wash as you go.
 If you’re like me, you have to wash dishes by hand.
 My last apartment had a dishwasher, so not having one is like going back to a 28k modem after having a T3 connection.
 It sucks.
 To minimize my time spent standing at the sink slogging through an elbow deep pile of dirty plates, I do them as I go.

-I would love to hear other time-saving tips you may have come up with.
+I would love to hear other time-saving tips you’ve come up with.
 Please share them in the comments below.
-And as always, check out Jason’s site, and the moving responses he gets for his thought-provoking questions.
+And as always, check out Jason’s site and the moving responses he gets for his thought-provoking questions.